boldflight/BibleConverter/test_EPUB/output/matt.md

 ### The Prediction of Peter’s Denial

 [31] Then Jesus said to them, “This night you will all fall away because of me, for it is written:
+‘I will strike the shepherd,
+and the sheep of the flock will be scattered.’

 ### Gethsemane